 Kimberly Lohman Clapp

-Executive Vice President, Community Relations
+Executive Vice President, Community ENGAGEMENT

-Kimberly is a five-time Emmy award winning journalist who has spent a quarter decade giving a voice to the voiceless, holding the powerful accountable, and exposing dangerous trends, scams, and products.
-She joined the Addiction Policy Forum in 2018 after serving as the APF Family Day emcee in DC, wanting to work with those impacted by addiction and help save the next family from heartbreak.
+Kimberly leads Addiction Policy Forum's Innovation Now initiative, a national spotlight on effective programs and inspiring people who are changing the response to addiction, state by state.
+She serves as a spokesperson at keynote events, in press releases and media interviews, and on social media and training videos.
+She joined APF in 2018 after serving as the APF Family Day emcee in DC, wanting to work with those impacted by addiction and help save the next family from heartbreak.

-For the last seven years at ABC7 in the Washington, DC television market, her consumer investigative reports, with a medical and scientific focus, have garnered national attention.
-She was the first journalist in the world to report on a link between breast implants and lymphoma; she exposed the dangers of powdered caffeine, and the trend of teenagers vaping in classrooms; and through DNA testing, she helped two sisters, both abandoned at birth, and never knew the other existed, find one another.
+Kimberly is a five-time Emmy award winning journalist, and author of two books, dedicating the last 25 years to giving a voice to the voiceless, holding the powerful accountable, and educating about dangerous trends, scams, and products.
+For ten years in the Washington, DC television news market, her consumer investigative reports, with a medical and scientific focus, garnered national attention.
+She was the journalist who exposed the link between breast implants and lymphoma; she was first to report on the dangers of teen vaping and powdered caffeine; and through DNA testing, she helped two sisters, both abandoned at birth, and never knew the other existed, find one another.